vk-x/vk-x/README.md

 # vk-api — JavaScript Driver for vk.com API

-Unofficial library for interacting with vk.com API.
+An alternative library for interacting with vk.com with solid and exceptionally convenient API.

 ```JavaScript